A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Proposed Constructions of Complementary Sequences with Low PMEPR

-Therefore, $S$ is a CS of size $2^{k+2}$.
-From (\ref{T2A1}) and (\ref{T2A2}), it is observed that the PMEPR of the sequences that lies in $S_1$ and $S_2$, is at most $2^{k+1}+2\sum_{i=1}^pN_i$ or, $2^{k+2}-2M$.
-Since, the set $S$ is union of two sets $S_1$ and $S_2$, the PMEPR of $S$ is at most $2^{k+2}-2M$. \end{IEEEproof} \end{corollary} \begin{remark} It is observed that \textit{Corollary} \ref{corr_2} can provide more tight upper bound of PMEPR than that of \cite[Th.
-5]{Schmid2007} for a sequence corresponding to a GBF which satisfy the properties introduced in \textit{Corollary} \ref{corr_2}. \end{remark} \begin{example} Let $f$ be a GBF of $5$ variables $x_0,x_1,x_2,x_3,x_4$ over $\mathbb{Z}_4$, given by
+From (\ref{defipmeprnew}) and (\ref{pmmmer}), it is clear that the PMEPR of $\textbf{a}^\alpha$ is upper bounded by $2^{k+2}-2M$ for all $\alpha=0,1,\hdots,2^{k+1}-1$.
+Similarly, we can show that the PMEPRs of the sequences in $S_2$ are upper bounded by $2^{k+2}-2M$.
+Since $S$ is the union of sets $S_1$ and $S_2$, the PMEPR of $S$ is at most $2^{k+2}-2M$. \end{IEEEproof} \end{corollary} \begin{remark} It is observed that \textit{Corollary} \ref{corr_2} can provide more tight upper bound of PMEPR than that of \cite[Th.
+5]{Schmid2007} for a sequence corresponding to a GBF which satisfies the properties introduced in \textit{Corollary} \ref{corr_2}. \end{remark} \begin{example} Let $f$ be a GBF of $5$ variables $x_0,x_1,x_2,x_3,x_4$ over $\mathbb{Z}_4$, given by